-Analysis: Iran and Israel draw closer to war than ever
+Iran and Israel draw closer to war than ever

 Israel shot down the drone and struck the base in Syria, known as T-4, from which it was controlled, losing an F-16 fighter jet to Syrian air defenses in the process.

-The exchange made one thing clear: Israel and Iran are drawing closer.
+The exchange made one thing clear: Israel and Iran appear to be on a collision course.

 A battle that used to be carried out through proxies -- Israel fighting Hezbollah in Lebanon -- has been replaced by near-direct confrontation.